armaber/articles/README.md

 The articles are written as lightweight lunch discussions, with emphasys on accesibility.
-To some degree, one has to be versed in the techology and focus on what is relevant.
+To some degree, one has to be versed in techology and focus on what is relevant.

 Many of the topics dive into Windows, as an OS: infrastructure, kernel, features, or tools.

 I am committed to the fitness of an idea being presented.
 Write an e-mail to point out gaps.
-Configuration, administrative tasks are crafted at speed, subject to clever improvements.
-Proofs and tedious confirmations are omitted on purpose, though I am not skipping on testing.
-I find it less than ideal if you, the developer, encounter a showstopper, by going with the flow.
+Configuration, administrative tasks are crafted at speed, subject to improvements.
+Testing or tedious confirmations are mostly unmentioned.
+I find it less than ideal if you, as developer, encounter a showstopper, by going with the flow.

 Here's the first topic:
 - [NtQueryTimerResolution](./NtQueryTimerResolution/usleep.md): thread quantum is not